 As a result of the Merger, each share of common stock of CPT (collectively, the "Shares") was converted into the right to receive \$32.5826 in cash, inclusive of a pro-rated dividend for all quarters or partial quarters for which CPT's dividend had not yet been paid as of the closing date.
-In addition, each outstanding option to purchase CPT common stock (collectively, the "Options") having an exercise price less than \$32.00 per share was converted into the right to receive the difference between \$32.00 per share and the exercise price per share of the option, multiplied by the total number of shares of CPT common stock subject to the option.
-The Company paid an aggregate purchase price of \$421.1 million for the acquisition of CPT, inclusive of the payment of \$368.3 million in exchange for the Shares and the Options, the repayment of \$40.0 million in CPT debt and the payment of \$12.8 million in transaction related fees.
-The Company financed the acquisition through the use of \$365.0 million in new borrowings under a new seven year term loan, referred to as Term Loan B and approximately \$65.0 million in cash on hand.
-The Company deferred debt issuance costs of \$8.9 million related to the new \$365 million term loan.
+In addition, each outstanding option to purchase CPT common stock (collectively, the "Options") having an exercise price less than \$32.00 per share was converted into the right to receive the difference between \$32.00 per share on the option, multiplied by the total number of shares of CPT common stock subject to the option.
+The Company paid an aggregate purchase price of \$421.6 million for the acquisition of CPT, inclusive of the payment of \$368.3 million in exchange for the Shares and the Options, the repayment of \$40.0 million in CPT debt and the payment of \$13.3 million in transaction related fees.
+The Company financed the acquisition through the use of \$365.0 million in new borrowings under a new seven year term loan, referred to as Term Loan B and approximately \$65.6 million in cash on hand.
+The Company deferred debt issuance costs of \$9.1 million related to the new \$365.0 million in million term loan.
 These costs are being amortized over the life of the term loan.
-As a result of the merger, the Company will no longer have ongoing lease expense related to the properties the Company previously leased from CPT.
-However; the Company will have increased depreciation expense reflecting its ownership of the properties and higher interest expense as a result of borrowings used to fund the acquisition.
+As a result of the merger, the Company no longer has ongoing lease expense related to the properties the Company previously leased from CPT.
+However the Company has increased depreciation expense reflecting its ownership of the properties and higher interest expense as a result of borrowings used to fund the acquisition.